Rahulrajak1710/Kubernetes_Flask_App/README.md

 # DNS Resolution in Kubernetes
 Kubernetes provides DNS resolution for inter-pod communication using CoreDNS or kube-dns.
 Each pod can communicate with other pods using service names (e.g., mongo-service) which resolve to the corresponding pod IP addresses.
 Kubernetes DNS automatically manages these resolutions, allowing seamless communication between services.
 # Resource Requests and Limits in Kubernetes
+- Requests:
+  The minimum amount of resources (CPU/Memory) that Kubernetes guarantees for a container.
+If a container requires more resources than requested, it might be throttled.
+- Limits:
+   The maximum amount of resources that a container can use.
+Exceeding these limits might result in the container being throttled or terminated.